olivierdagenais/olivierdagenais.github.io/swe-book.md

 ##### Function comments

-All free functions, or public methods of a class, at Google must also contain a function comment  describing what the function _does_.
+> All free functions, or public methods of a class, at Google must also contain a function comment describing what the function _does_.
 Function comments should stress the _active_ nature of their use, beginning with an indicative verb describing what the function does and what is returned.

 #### Design Docs

+> A good design document should cover the goals of the design, its implementation strategy, and propose key design decisions with an emphasis on their individual trade-offs.
+The best design documents suggest design goals and cover alternative designs, denoting their strong and weak points.

 #### Tutorials

+> Most projects deserve a “Hello World” document that assumes nothing and gets the engineer to make something "real" happen.

+> Most tutorials require you to perform a number of steps, in order.
+In those cases, number those steps explicitly.
+If the focus of the tutorial is on the _user_ (say, for external developer documentation), then number each action that a user needs to undertake.
+Don't number actions that the system may take in response to such user actions.

+> Combine all atomic user operations into single steps so that the user knows they need to do something at each step in the process.
+Also, if your tutorial has user-visible input or output, denote that on separate lines (often using the convention of a **`monospaced bold`** font).

 #### Conceptual Documentation

+> (...) we need conceptual documentation to provide overviews of the APIs or systems. (...)
+In almost all cases, a conceptual document is meant to augment, not replace, a reference documentation set.

+> A concept document needs to be useful to a broad audience: both experts and novices alike.
+Moreover, it needs to emphasize _clarity_, so it often needs to sacrifice completeness (something best reserved for a reference) and (sometimes) strict accuracy.
+That's not to say a conceptual document should intentionally be inaccurate; it just means that it should focus on common usage and leave rare usages or side effects for reference documentation.

 #### Landing Pages

+> (...) ensure that a landing page clearly identifies its purpose, and then include only links to other pages for more information.
+If something on a landing page is doing more than being a traffic cop, it is not doing its job.
+If you have a separate setup document, link to that from the landing page as a separate document.
+If you have too many links on the landing page (your page should not scroll multiple screens), consider breaking up the pages by taxonomy, under different sections.

 ### Documentation Reviews

+> If you want to "test" whether your documentation works, you should generally have someone else review it.

+> A technical document benefits from three different types of reviews, each emphasizing different aspects:
+> - A technical review, for accuracy.
+> - An audience review, for clarity.
+> - A writing review, for consistency.

 ### Documentation Philosophy